ChatGPT vs Averi AI for Content Marketing: Tips, Tricks, and Traps to Avoid

 • You have strong content strategy skills and just need execution help

-• You're creating one-off pieces, not managing an ongoing content program
+• You're creating occasional one-off pieces, not managing an ongoing content program

 • You have time to manually manage workflow, brand consistency, and performance analysis

-You need a purpose-built platform like Averi if:
+You need a content engine platform like Averi if:

 • Content marketing is a strategic priority, not just activity